pzbitskiy/media_center_kb/README.md

-# Media center controller with a numpad keyboard
+# Media center controller with a numpad keyboard and Home Assistant integration

 ## Project goals

-To control some connected electronics (soundbar, turntable, preamp, printer, etc) from a physical mini keyboard:
+To control some connected electronics (soundbar, turntable, preamp, printer, etc) from a physical mini keyboard.
 1. Turn on/off printer
 2. Turn on/off soundbar + turntable
 3. Turn on/off soundbar + select mode for movie watching or music streaming

-Extra:
 4. Expose to HomeAssistant as MQTT device(s) to eventually control it via intents.

 ## Hardware